emiguelt/leugim/content/posts/2018/books.md

 * Be pragmatic, if you have a mission, make the impossible to accomplish it.
 If following the rules you find obstacles, try other ways to reach your target.
 * To overthrow an obstacle does not need a direct action always, you can wait to go back to see other options or make the obstacle smaller
 * Focus is what really matters, that is, no necessarily in what the people thinks or waits, but what you need to reach your target
+* Sometimes we cannot reach a target, we will fail.
+Manage your expectations
+* Protect your inner self, submit to a greater cause
+* Be prepared for obstacles by exercising yourself, physically and mentally.
+Do that before obstacles come

 # <a href="https://nostarch.com/howlinuxworks2" target="_blank">How Linux works</a> - Brian Ward
 ------------------------------------